radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Given the simplicity of creating strong secrets, there is no excuse for using weak shared secrets with RADIUS.

-RADIUS implementors SHOULD provide tools for administrators which automatically create secure shared secrets.
+RADIUS implementors SHOULD provide tools for administrators which can create secure shared secrets.

 Given the insecurity of RADIUS, the absolute minimum acceptable security is to use strong shared secrets.
 However, TLS-PSK is not substantially more complex, and offers significantly increased security and privacy.

 ## TLS-PSK

 TLS uses certificates in most common uses.
 However, we recognize that it may be difficult to fully upgrade client implementations to allow for certificates to be used with RADIUS/TLS and RADIUS/DTLS.
-It is therefore RECOMMENDED that client implementations allow the use of a pre-shared key (TLS-PSK).
+Client implementations therefore MUST allow the use of a pre-shared key (TLS-PSK).
 The client implementation can then expose a flag "TLS yes / no", and then a shared secret (now PSK) entry field.

 Any shared secret used for RADIUS/UDP MUST NOT be used for TLS-PSK.